taddeseanb/kenya-hub/docs/docs/user/index.md

 Second, any other keyword linked to the resource can be used to search in the catalogue, for example, _land use_ or _crop yield_.
 This depends on which keywords are given to the resources.

-**Step 3:** Try the keywords.
-Type in the search bar various keywords, such as _soil_ or click on the keywords on the side.
+**Excercise 2:** Try the keywords.
+Type in the search bar various keywords, such as _soil or Land use_ or click on the keywords on the side.

 ![Hub catalogue search](./img/cataloguesearch.png)

+For each record, a number of metadata properties are provided, such as abstract, used datasets, keywords, usage constraints, and contact information.

+Some records link directly to the [map vizualization](#map-vizualization) component.
+Under the image, it will say: Open _record_ in the LSC map and you will be directed to the map viewer.

-**Step 4:** Explore the records.
+**Excercise 3:** Explore the records.
 Click, after searching on keywords, on one of the appeared records and explore the provided information.
 Click on the links in the records

-For each record, a number of metadata properties are provided, such as abstract, used datasets, keywords, usage constraints, and contact information.

-Some records link directly to the [map vizualization](#map-vizualization) component.
-Under the image, it will say: Open _record_ in the LSC map and you will be directed to the mapviewer.

 ![Hub catalogue record](./img/cataloguepHrecord.PNG)

-## Map visualization
+## Map viewer
 Spatial data can be viewed and compared in a web-based map viewer.
+The map viewer can be accessed on the homepage of the LSC hub, under _DATA_ and then click on go the map viewer.
+The map viewer can also directly be accessed at https://maps.lsc-hubs.org/#lsc-rwanda

+![Hub map vizualisation](./img/map.png)

 You can open one of the existing map contexts via the `related maps` menu.
 Or create a map from scratch by combining datasets found in the catalogue or from other sources.

-![Hub map vizualisation](./img/map.png)

 A listing of available functionalities: